prb/pips-solver/strategy.md

 - [Pips Game Launch Post](https://www.nytimes.com/2025/08/31/briefing/pips-new-york-times-games.html)
 - [Rust Programming Language](https://www.rust-lang.org/)

-The game involves placing a list of dominoes onto a pre-defined game board in a non-overlapping way that satisfies a set of color-coded constraints, covers the entire board, and places all of the dominoes.
-The colors are purely decoration.
+The game involves placing a list of dominos onto a pre-defined game board in a non-overlapping way that satisfies a set of color-coded constraints, covers the entire board, and places all of the dominos.
+(The colors are purely decoration.)

 # Project Goals